 Getting solar power has never been easier or cheaper.
-According to the Lawrence Berkeley National Laboratory and the U.S. Department of Energy, installing solar panels on your home cost eight percent less in 2015 than it did in 2014.
+According to the U.S. Department of Energy, installing solar panels on your home costs nearly 23 percent less in 2019 than it did in 2014.
 That, along with record-setting panel efficiencies, bodes well for homeowners who can now find solar panels at reasonable costs, as well as more generous financing options.
-Loans, leases, power purchase agreements and even discounts for outright purchase have more homeowners looking to the power of the sun for their energy needs.
+Loans, leases, power purchase agreements and even discounts for outright purchases have more homeowners looking to the power of the sun for their energy needs.

 Finding the right financing option for your home might seem daunting, but it doesn’t have to be.
 Read on to discover the wide variety of options available to you.

 The expanding popularity of solar power has prompted new financing opportunities for homeowners.
 Today there are three popular ways to finance a solar array: loan, lease or power purchase agreement.
 For those with ample savings, an outright purchase of solar panels is also a good option.
 Here’s what homeowners can expect from each:

 This usually requires anywhere from $15,000 to $30,000 in up-front costs, but it also provides the broadest opportunity for tax incentives, rebates, discounts, and savings.
 Though the homeowners start saving on utility bills almost immediately, they are also responsible for maintaining the system through the years.

 Loans through a bank will provide the homeowner with the financial means to set up the solar system.
 Just as with a home improvement loan, the homeowner might pay nominal up-front costs for opening the loan, and will then repay the loan on a monthly basis.
 Again, the homeowner is responsible for maintenance.